Family Learning Solutions, Inc.

 DONATE NOW

-Our Kind Scholars program operates at the Robertson Youth Center, Olde Towne Youth Center in Gaithersburg, MD as well as Briggs Chaney Middle School in Silver Spring, MD.
-After school, middle and high school students gather to connect with college and community mentors over creative arts projects and conversation.
+Our Kind Scholars program operates at Briggs Chaney Middle School in Silver Spring, MD.
+Students gather to connect with college and community mentors over creative arts projects and conversation.
 Homework support is also offered for those who wish to complete their coursework.

 a diversity of arts: student gallery